-Allison McGuire: Founder & CEO
+Allison Monaghan McGuire: Founder & CEO

-Andrew De Lange: Co-Founder & Chief Creative Officer
+Andrew De Lange: Co-Founder & CCO

 Andrew is the lead designer for the Walc brand as well as UI/UX designer for the app.
 He excels in all things creative, having worked professionally in various industries, and for clients of all walks of life.
 Because of his diverse experience, he brings a wide range of design opportunities to the projects he takes on.